Showing posts with label Platformers - Puzzle. Show all posts

 Aesthetics

-The graphics are by Jonathan Smyth who also did Cj in the USA and Cj's Elephants Antics.
-As you would expect, they are gorgeous and would look perfect in any cartoon with a colourful design.
-The backdrops are good but it's the characters that feature stunning details - I loved the beedy-eyed rats who watch Spikey.
-Sadly, there is little animation which, I'm not too bothered about, but it would have been nice to see a roaring fireplace rather than a static flame.
+The graphics are by Jonathan Smyth, who also did Cj in the USA and Cj's Elephants Antics.
+They are gorgeous with a colourful cartoon design.
+The backdrops are good, but it's the characters that feature stunning details - I love the beady-eyed rats who watch Spikey.
+Sadly, there is little animation, which, I'm not bothered about, but it would have been nice to see a roaring fireplace rather than a static flame.

-Here is one of the cells holding a shipmate so hurry up and find all the other keys!
+A shipmate is trapped, so hurry up and find all the other keys!
 Then everyone can party...

 This is one of many cells holding our mates.
 Simple task - find the keys!